Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Is Island Hopping in Palawan Worth it?

-Picture limestone islands, colourful reefs, and gorgeous, green lakes perfect for kayaking: that’s Palawan.
+Picture limestone islands, colourful reefs, and gorgeous, green lakes perfect for kayaking: thatโ€™s Palawan.

 Aerial view of bangka boats and yellow kayaks in Small Lagoon in El Nido.

-Two of the most famous private island resorts are Cauayan Island Resort and Spa and Matinloc Resort near El Nido.
+If you like to travel in luxury, Palawan is famous for its luxury private island resorts, particularly Cauayan Island Resort and Matinloc Resort near El Nido.

-If you’re a backpacker, Palawan is also great.
-It’s a popular destination on the backpacker trail in southeast Asia.
+If youโ€™re a backpacker, Palawan is also great.
+It’s a popular destination on the backpacker trail in southeast Asia, and El Nido and Coron have plenty of busy hostels.

 In short, island hopping in Palawan is worth it for: